finnito/Science/content/12phy/as91171/5-projectile-motion.md

 - \usepackage{amsmath}
 ---

-# Do Now: Vector Recap
+## Akoranga 10 Mahi Tuatahi

 1. Yssy travels 30km south and then 20km west.
-Draw a vector diagram to show her total displacement.
+Draw a vector diagram to show her total __displacement (resultant)__.
 2. Max and Lena are pushing a box.
 Max is pushing it with force 500N to the right, and Lena is pushing it with force 400N up.
-Draw a vector diagram to show the net force.
+Draw a vector diagram to show the __net (resultant) force__.
 3. Phoebe is flying at $7ms^{-1}$ east.
 Phoebe changes direction so she flying at $7ms^{-1}$ south.
-Draw a vectoer diagram to show the change in velocity of Phoebe.
+Draw a vector diagram to show the __change in velocity__ of Phoebe.

 ---

-# Projectile Motion
-Projectile motion can be thought of as _motion under gravity_.
+## Te Whāinga Ako

+1. Be able to describe the motion of an object undergoing projectile motion.

+<p class="instruction">Write the date and te whāinga ako in your book</p>

 ---

+### Whakamātau/Experiment {.c2}

+- First, watch this clip and count how many seconds the student was in the air for
+- Second, open Google Classroom and find the Projectile Motion whakamātau/experiment.

+<iframe width="791" height="445" src="https://www.youtube.com/embed/dgM9V3lEZvE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+## Projectile Motion

+> Motion under gravity.

 ![](../assets/ideal-world-meme.jpg){ width=75% }

 ---

-# Step 1: Describing Velocity
+### Pātai: Describing Velocity

-To get into projectile motion we first need to correctly describe the velocity and acceleration of an object in motion.
+To get into projectile motion we first need to correctly describe the _velocity_ and _acceleration_ of an object in motion.

-A ball is thrown vertically upwards. __Describe the direction of the ball's velocity when:__
+A ball is thrown vertically upwards. __In pairs on a whiteboard, draw a diagram and describe the direction of the ball's velocity and acceleration when:__

 1. It is going up,
 2. it is going down,